MackieJG/week6_day_3/lab_callbacks_films/lab_enumeration_callbacks_films.md

 Cinema:

 - should have a collection of films
-- should be able to get a list of film titles
+- should be able to get a list of film titles (map)
-- should be able to find a film by title
+- should be able to find a film by title (find)
-- should be able to filter films by genre
+- should be able to filter films by genre (filter)
-- should be able to check whether there are some films from a particular year (`true`/`false`)
+- should be able to check whether there are some films from a particular year (`true`/`false`) (filter)
-- should be able to check whether all films are over a particular length (`true`/`false`)
+- should be able to check whether all films are over a particular length (`true`/`false`) (filter)
-- should be able to calculate total running time of all films
+- should be able to calculate total running time of all films (reduce)

 ### Extensions